 Doctoral students are required to complete a plan of study indicating a projected pathway to a program specialization and cognate, to be determined in negotiation between each student and his/her advisory committee.

-A. Required Coursework The core, substantive area, cognate area, electives, and independent research project add up to 57-63 credits minimum.
-A minimum of 60 credits is required for the program.
+A. Required Coursework The core, substantive area, cognate area, electives, and guided research project require a minimum of 60 credits for completion.

 Consists of 3 theory courses and 3 methods courses